 Celebrating Our Bicentennial, Honoring Our Legacy

-2016 is a banner year for celebrating.
-On January 21, 2016, our church will be 200 years old!
+2016 was a banner year for celebrating.
+On January 21, 2016, our church was 200 years old!

 The mission statement we've adopted for our bicentennial year is in keeping with our continual focus: “A community of Christ serving with grace, hope, gratitude, love, and faith.”
 The theme for our special year is Celebrating Through Service.
 We're challenging every member of First Presbyterian to perform additional service to our church and community this year to honor our church's incredible history.

 Our Books of Remembrance contain a history of gifts made to the church.
 The books’ pages, now being digitally photographed for easier access by members, will be stored in a database and a hard-copy notebook in the library.
-Periodically during our bicentennial year, many of these pages will be displayed on flat-screen televisions.
+Periodically during our bicentennial year, many of these pages were displayed on flat-screen televisions.

 FPC Reminiscing Page where you can post and share your fond memories of First Presbyterian Church.
 Visit Here

-School of Grace — FPC member Anna Grace Thompson has volunteered to teach piano lessons to youth who might be unable to study the piano otherwise.
+School of Grace — FPC member Anna Grace Thompson volunteered to teach piano lessons to youth who might be unable to study the piano otherwise.
 (We are grateful to Anna Grace for this outstanding example of service.)